NicoJuicy/LearnML/ml/imbalanced_data.md

 ### Conclusion

-Instead of naïvely or implicitly applying a default threshold of 0.5, or immediately re-training using re-balanced training data, we can try using the original model (trained on the original “imbalanced” data set) and simply plot the trade-off between false positives and false negatives to choose a threshold that may produce a desirable business result.
+Instead of naïvely or implicitly applying a default threshold of 0.5 or immediately re-training using re-balanced training data, we can try using the original model (trained on the original “imbalanced” data set) and simply plot the trade-off between false positives and false negatives to choose a threshold that may produce a desirable result.

 ## References